UPSC Admit Card 2026 - Download UPSC Hall Ticket for IAS, CDS, NDA, IES

 • Reach the exam centre well before the reporting time as it avoids stress.

-The UPSC prelims admit card 2024 was released on June 7, 2024 at upsc.gov.in.
-Candidates are advised to download the UPSC admit card and print them out as soon as its release to avoid any last minute troubles.
+The UPSC prelims admit card 2026 will be released at upsc.gov.in.
+Candidates are advised to download the UPSC admit card and print it out as soon as it is released to avoid any last-minute troubles.

 Frequently Asked Questions (FAQs)